jatinparab/Skypey/README.md

 ## Introduction

-Skypey is a small one page chat application.
+Skypey is a small one page chat application.<br>
 All the chats, contacts, names, and avatars are generated using [faker](https://www.npmjs.com/package/faker) and [txtgen](https://www.npmjs.com/package/txtgen)

 ### You can view messages sent by your contacts.